Did you ever have something you read in print jump off the page and into your heart?

 I know parents who spend more energy making sure their children eat healthy meals and snacks than they do on their spiritual well-being.
 When we become as dedicated to the spiritual welfare of our children as we are to their physical welfare we will see lifelong results.

 By continually instructing my children in the ways of the Lord, I am confident that the Holy Spirit will remind them of what they have learned years down the road when our homeschooling journey is complete.
-When you go, they [the words of your parents’ God] shall lead you (Proverbs 6:22, Amplified Bible).
+When you go, they [the words of your parents’ God] shall lead you (Proverbs 6:22 AMP).